Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 For just under $650, we were rather surprised the NAKTO Spark E-Bike is so fast.
 It can top speeds of 25mph, with pedal assistance, of course.
 The 250W really puts in the work, though hills will require an on-demand throttle.
 For another bike with 25mph speeds, you’ll want to read our MotoTec electric trike.

 just like the Surface 604 Colt, getting 35 miles on a single charge isn’t the best result.
 Still, it’s enough to run a few errands, and it’s 5 more miles than the ProdecoTech Stride 500.
 With the battery charger included, charging overnight isn’t a big deal.
+But if you want to travel 45 miles, check out the Blix Aveny bike.

 The NAKTO Spark E-Bike comes with basic safety features.
 You get a nice, loud horn, and front and rear expansion disc brakes.
 They have good, confident stopping power.
 For nighttime riding, there’s a bright LED headlight.
+If you’re interested in building your own electric bike, read our GRM iMotor 3.0 review.

 The NAKTO Spark E-Bike borrows a few quality-of-life features from its city electric bicycles, and for good reason.
 Everything this bike has—from the headlight, to the good brakes—feels right at home on city streets.
 The step-thru design is especially nice, considering it makes it easy for elderly individuals to mount.
 The best part: it’s only $649!
 That makes it one of the cheapest e-bikes you can get your hands on right now.
+For another good value model, check out our Jetson Adventure electric bike review.